 Once the causes of differences in the bank balances are identified, a bank reconciliation statement is prepared in either of the following two ways:

 Generally, a bank reconciliation statement is prepared after the adjustments have been made to the balance of the cash book of a company.
-Listed below are the steps to be followed while preparing a bank reconciliation statement:

 A business can prepare a bank reconciliation statement depending on the value and volume of bank transactions recorded by the business during a given period.
 It could be daily, weekly, monthly, quarterly, etc.

 Preparing a Bank Reconciliation Statement in short intervals can help businesses maintain the accuracy of transactions and quickly identify any irregularities in the balance recorded by the business entity and the bank.

 Here’s the procedure for preparing a bank reconciliation statement:

 |XYZ Company’s Bank Reconciliation Statement for March 2021|

 Add: Cheques deposited but not cleared

 Less: Cheques issued but not cleared in the bank